cloudflare/cloudflare-docs/content/workers/wrangler/migration/v1-to-v2/wrangler-legacy/configuration.md

 ### build

 A custom build command for your project.
-There are two configurations based on the format of your Worker: `service-worker` and `modules` (beta).
+There are two configurations based on the format of your Worker: `service-worker` and `modules`.

 #### Service Workers